2022 NJCAA DI Women’s Outdoor Track & Field Rating Index – Week 1

-NEW ORLEANS – Here is the first installment of the NJCAA Division I Women’s Outdoor Track & Field National Rating Index for the 2021 season, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+NEW ORLEANS – Spring has sprung, and so has the outdoor version of the NJCAA Women’s National Track & Field Rating Index, which was released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NJCAA Division I — Women's Outdoor Track & Field